Simulation-Software-Engineering/Lecture-Material/version-control/overview.md

 3. If you think you have a good first extension of the cheat sheet, open a PR from a feature branch on your fork to the upstream master branch.
 Keep PRs concise, such that they are easy to review and quick to merge.
 Briefly describe the rationale of the PR.
 Assign yourself to the PR.
 You are responsible for the life cycle of the PR.
 4. Find at least one reviewer for your PR (by asking around offline).
 Assign them as reviewers or let them assign themselves.
 5. Review other PRs.
 Give constructive feedback how to improve.
 Avoid endless discussions, better open additional issues if something goes beyond current PRs.
 6. Regularly rebase your PR on master (force push to your feature branch if necessary).
 Avoid merge commits.
-Ideally, we get a perfect linear history in the end.
+Ideally, we get perfectly readable history in the end.
 7. Merge the PR if you have at least one *approving* review and no *changes requested*.
-Squash if necessary.
+Squash if necessary to get meaningful commits.
 8. Start at step 2 or step 5 again.

 Bonus: